+I have always had an attraction to music and its structure.
 Drums always come first – High-hat that counts the tempo, kick drum drum that lays the beat down and the snare that snaps and brings the sharp staccato to the beat.
-Of course, after that comes the baseline, the guitar and then the harmony- synths keys, and anything else.
+Of course, after that comes the baseline, the melody and the harmony- synths keys, and everything else.

 There are a lot of ways to bring music to life, the ingredients need balance, but the first thing they need is the tempo.

-I plan to build a table filled with gears of different sizes.
+The initial plan was to build a table filled with gears of different sizes.
 The user will be prompted to build his own composition with the gears, similar to a puzzle.
 When done, he can turn the main gear – thus moving all the gears in correlation to that main gear.
 Each gear holds a certain element of the composition – a drum, cymbal, baseline, keys, synths and more – and the user can choose weather he wants to add it to the recipe or not (editing a certain gears notes is an option too).